 China has the largest number of software developers in the world – almost 7 million people.
 The local tech talent pool is characterized by a robust pipeline of engineering graduates and a strong emphasis on STEM education.

-Price-wise, China’s offshore software development rates are about the same as in CEE, with an average of $25 per hour.
+Price-wise, China’s offshore software development rates are about the same as in the CEE region, with an average of $25 per hour.
 Junior developers start at $19, and senior-level specialists charge up to $35 per hour.

-Despite the competitive pricing, there’s the tricky bit.
-Imagine trying to coordinate work with someone who’s heading to bed when you’re just starting your morning coffee.
+Despite the affordable rates, there’s a tricky bit.
+Imagine having regular meetings or trying to coordinate work with someone who’s heading to bed when you’re just starting your morning coffee.
 That’s the reality of working with Chinese teams.
 When it’s 9 am in New York, it’s already 10 pm in Beijing.
 So when Western companies start their workday, Chinese developers are wrapping up theirs.

-This can create gaps in project coordination and immediate problem-solving.
-Thus, it’s crucial for organizations considering outsourcing to China to develop robust asynchronous communication strategies and carefully plan project workflows to mitigate the time zone challenges.
+This can create gaps in project management and immediate problem-solving.
+Thus, it’s crucial for organizations considering outsourcing to China to develop robust asynchronous communication strategies and carefully plan project workflows in the development process to mitigate the time zone challenges.

 Offshore rates in Latin America

-Latin America (LatAm) is the most popular offshore software development hub for North American tech companies.
-The negligible time zone difference, rapid growth of the IT sector, favorable taxation system, and impeccable service quality make Brazil, Argentina, Columbia, Uruguay, and Mexico very convenient outsourcing destinations.
+Latin America (LatAm) is the most popular offshore software development hub for North American tech firms.
+The negligible time zone difference, rapid growth of the IT sector, favorable taxation system, and impeccable service quality make Brazil, Argentina, Colombia, Uruguay, and Mexico very convenient outsourcing destinations.

 Software development companies in LatAm can also provide access to a 1.5 million pool of skilled developers.
-These engineers use a tech stack that is well-suited to supporting North American clients and can be trusted with sensitive data due to robust data protection laws and cybersecurity practices.
+These engineers with deep technical expertise use a tech stack that is well-suited to supporting North American clients and can be trusted with sensitive data due to robust data protection laws, security protocols and cybersecurity practices.

-Hiring remote developers in South America can also save costs, especially for small companies and newly-emerged startups.
-The hourly rate of a junior engineer is around $11, while prices for senior offshore software developers are $15-$22 per hour.
+Hiring remote developers in South America can also cut high development costs, especially for long term projects, small companies and newly-emerged startups.
+The hourly rate of a junior engineer is around $11, while prices for senior software engineers are $15-$22 per hour.

 Mexico has emerged as a compelling nearshore software development destination for North American companies.
-The local IT industry provides highly competitive value, with average hourly rates ranging from $11 to $20.
+The local IT industry provides advanced solutions and highly competitive value, with average hourly rates ranging from $11 to $20.

 The country has a vast talent pool of 700K software engineers.
-They are well-versed in the latest technologies and scored #2 in Python tests offered by Pentalog.
+Mexico’s highly skilled workforce is well-versed in the latest technologies and scored #2 in Python tests offered by Pentalog.
 This ranking also shows that Mexican freelancers are good at C/C++ programming.

-The Mexican tech ecosystem is still maturing.
-It has some big selling points, though.
-Most developers speak good English, and they work in the same time zones as the US.
-But these perks don’t automatically guarantee smooth project execution.
-Some companies are excellent, while others are still catching up.
+The Mexican tech ecosystem is still maturing, but it offers several strong advantages.
+Most developers have good English proficiency and show cultural compatibility with U.S. teams.
+Working in the same time zones also enables real-time communication, which can streamline collaboration and decision-making.
+However, these perks don’t automatically guarantee smooth project execution.
+Some offshore software development companies are excellent, while others are still catching up.
 The key is to check their track record and tech infrastructure to ensure they can handle the project long-term.

 Offshore development rates in Brazil